mjbuckley/city-weather-match/notes.md

 - I sized the home image (a .svg) to 250px x 167px even though I think it might technically be something like 166.667.
 I don't think there will be any issues with this, but take a look here if there are ever any issues with the image.
 - Keep in mind that React sanitizes jsx, but the inputs from the user (form, url, etc) are not themselves sanitized on retrieval.
 User input will come in as a string.
 It's generally hard to do bad stuff with strings, but not impossible (eval, function constructor, etc.).
 I've double checked how I've used inputs, and everything is good, but always keep this in mind.
 - I removed matches from props passed to CityList because I don't think that they where being used anywhere, but add them back if that causes a problem.
+- *Progressive Web App:* Create React App currently makes new apps Progressive Web Apps by default.
+This feature was added after I created my app.
+It's fairly easy to convert an existing app to a PWA, but I decided agains it for now (not sure how usefully it would really be given the way my site is set up, I'd like to better understand the implementations and pros/cons/etc.).
+If I want to change to a PWA in the future, see the PWA section in the Create React App v1.0 [release notes](https://github.com/facebookincubator/create-react-app/releases/tag/v1.0.0).
+Note that doing this has important implications for how cacheing works and can lead to some confusing results when using the build version locally.
+Be sure to understand the implications before implementing.
+Also, note that I believe CRA automatically generates the service-worker.js file in the root of the build directory even if PWA features are not being used.
+I'll probably remove when deployed, but as there is not manifest.json and the service worker is never actually registered anywhere, I don't think leaving it there would do any harm if I forgot to remove.

 ### Old Notes (but maybe still useful)